-This month's Goodwill project is all about mismatched plates - those lonely one-off dishes being overlooked at your local thrift store!
+This month’s DIY Spider Wall Art is all about mismatched plates – those lonely one-off dishes being overlooked at your local thrift store!
 Give these poor guys a new lease on life by transforming them into wall art this Halloween!
 Adding some spider decals transforms them into a perfectly cohesive and spooky grouping.

 I found these plates at the Goodwill for $1-$2 each.
 Here’s a tip – you can find them for even cheaper if you locate the ones that have the colored price tag that happens to be 50% off that day.
 The color changes regularly, so ask a store clerk.
 I purchased a hodgepodge of white dishes in an effort to get a mix of shapes and borders that would work well together as a group.
 I laid them out on the floor at the Goodwill to find a mix of five I liked (odd numbers work best in a grouping like this)!